Adi3030/Aditya-s-Alarm/README.md

 - Version 1.2: New features and improvements based on user feedback.

 Disclaimer
-By using Adity's Alarm, you agree to our terms of use and privacy policy.
+By using Aditya's Alarm, you agree to our terms of use and privacy policy.
 We're committed to protecting your data and ensuring a secure user experience.

 I hope this helps!
 Let me know if you need any further modifications.